Developer

 5. Consumer: LLM call and publish result

-Handle the long-running process for the LLM app, and publish the result to the Realtime channel.
+Handle the long-running process for the LLM app.
+The consumer must sign a token using the same custom claims as the subscriber, then publish the result to the Realtime channel.

 1